Tetrahydrofuran

 THF is used as a component in mobile phases for reversed-phase liquid chromatography.
 It has a greater elution strength than methanol or acetonitrile, but is less commonly used than these solvents.

-THF is used as a solvent in 3D printing when using PLA plastics.
-It can be used to clean clogged 3D printer parts, as well as when finishing prints to remove extruder lines and add a shine to the finished product.
-Recently THF is used as co-solvent for lithium metal batteries, helping to stabilize the metal anode.[citation needed]
+THF is used as a solvent in 3D printing when printing with PLA, PETG and substantially similar filaments.
+It can be used to clean clogged 3D printer parts, to remove extruder lines and add a shine to the finished product as well as to solvent weld printed parts.

 In the laboratory, THF is a popular solvent when its water miscibility is not an issue.
 It is more basic than diethyl ether[18] and forms stronger complexes with Li+, Mg2+, and boranes.
 It is a popular solvent for hydroboration reactions and for organometallic compounds such as organolithium and Grignard reagents.[19]
 Thus, while diethyl ether remains the solvent of choice for some reactions (e.g., Grignard reactions), THF fills that role in many others, where strong coordination is desirable and the precise properties of ethereal solvents such as these (alone and in mixtures and at various temperatures) allows fine-tuning modern chemical reactions.